eduzeu/mapmates/README.md

 ## Setup

 In order to set up the project you need to install three sets of dependencies.
 Run `npm i` in the root (for TypeScript), in `client/`, and in `server/`.

+Additionally, make sure a MongoDB database and a Redis Stack Server (with JSON module) is live.

+### Environment Variables
+To function properly you will need 3 enviornment variables, outlined in `.env.example`.
+Copy it into a `.env` in root and replace it with your own keys.

+Without these, you will be unable to upload images with [Cloudinary](https://cloudinary.com) and pull restaurant data from [Geoapify](https://www.geoapify.com).

 ## Run the Server
 Once dependencies are installed, navigate to `server/` and execute `npm start`.